nvlled/jsx_to_string/README.md

 - https://github.com/preactjs/preact
 - https://github.com/dyedgreen/deno-jsx

-Much of the code is for the type defintions for the jsx elements, which is taken from preact.
+Most of the code comes from the type defintions for the jsx elements, which is taken from preact.
 I used deno-jsx as the base implementation, but I've made a lot of changes so it's not really much of a fork suitable for merging back.